raisinghanijayant2611/Optimizing-Advertising-Spends-Market-Mix/README.md

 # Optimizing Advertising Spends - Market Mix

-The client is an Auto Dealer who deals with different brands of various categories ranging from domestic, international, luxury, non-luxury etc.
+The client is an Auto Dealer of car manufactures.The client manages different car brands of various categories ranging from domestic, international, luxury, non-luxury, sedan, hatch-back etc.

 The client wants to maximize the ROI on Advertising spends regarding different brands so maximize the profits.
 Also, since the time period is from 1995-2005, the main channel for Advertising is TV, followed by newspaper, outdoor pamphlets etc.